Welcome to the most complete guide to the best landmarks in Madrid.

 Live music is also usual in many of the pubs in Lavapiés.

-Other popular attractions in Madrid´s Lavapies neighborhood are the Antón Martín and San Fernando markets, the colorful Tirso de Molina square, and La Casa Encendida terrace, which offers amazing views of the city.
+Other popular Madrid landmarks in the Lavapies neighborhood are the Antón Martín and San Fernando markets, the colorful Tirso de Molina square, and La Casa Encendida terrace, which offers amazing views of the city.

 Chueca | Malasaña